 Notification rules

-A [[notification_route]] block defines one rule: when an event
+A [[notification_route]] block is one rule: when an event matches the

-matches the filter, send it to the listed channels.
-If an event
+filter, it goes to the listed channels.
+An event can match several rules

-every match, removes duplicates, and sends one message per unique
+every match, throws out the duplicates, and sends one message per

 [[notification_route]]match = { kind = ["run.failed", "run.timeout", "run.crashed"], task = "backup-*" }notify = ["slack-ops", "tg-oncall", "inapp"]| Field | Required | What it does |